 If your money is in Roth accounts, all the better, but most people interested in trading in their IRAs are restricted to traditional IRAs.

 There are restrictions on what trades you can do in an IRA account.
 For example, you can’t short a stock in an IRA account, but option restrictions have eased some over the years, and market innovations like short ETFs (e.g., SH, SDS) have effectively bypassed some of the more onerous restrictions.
-Brokers vary in what they allow in IRA accounts, so pays to ask around.
+Brokers vary considerably in what they allow in IRA accounts, so pays to ask around.
 Fidelity for example allows me to do some types of equity option spreads, while Schwab does not.
 Covered calls and protective puts on long positions are broadly available within IRAs.
 Interactive Brokers and TD Ameritrade both waive the 3 day settlement requirement on trades in IRAs so if you plan to do frequent trades they would definitely be worth a look.

 For a more general treatment on trading in IRAs see “Top 15 Questions About Trading in IRAs.”
 The rest of this post will deal with free riding and how to avoid it.

 Generally, your broker’s software will block you if you try to do something that is not allowed in an IRA account, but there is at least one area that is particularly tricky—avoiding “free riding”, formally a SEC Regulation T violation.
 Free riding occurs when you enter and exit a position using funds from a previous transaction without waiting the required settlement period for the previous sale—2 days for stocks.
 Three days seems like an eternity, but the settlement rules pre-date computers, and brokers don’t mind holding your money three days after you sell a stock.
 They aren’t lobbying to change the rules.